-When running on GPUs with Plato Analyze you can specify which GPU (device) to use if the machine you are running on has more than one GPU available.
-This is done using the format: "device_ids {integer} {...}".
+When running on GPUs with Plato Analyze, you can specify which GPU (device) to use if the machine you are running on has more than one GPU available.
+The device is specified using the format: "device ids {integer} {...}."

 3.2.4 cache state